tnathu-ai/NLP-Job-Ad/README.md

 │
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+|
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 |
-├── src                <- Source code for use in this project.
+├── src                <- Python source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── src           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   ├── notebooks       <- Scripts to turn raw data into features for modeling │   │   └── task1.py
-│   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-│   │   ├── predict_model.py
-│   │   └── train_model.py
-│   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 |
-│── web_app                <- Source code for web app.
-│   │
-│   ├── dash           <- Scripts to visualize data using Dash │   │   └── app.py
-│   │
-│   ├── streamlit       <- Scripts to build preditive model using Streamlit -  an open-source Python library │     └── app.py
+|
 |
 |
 │── .gitignore                <- plain text file contains files/directories to ignore